Public Library Toolkit - Contents

 - Maryland State Government (Maryland.gov)

 The first step in locating legal information is often understanding what the citation in front of you means.
-To help decipher Maryland legal citations, look for a handy guide:
+To help decipher Maryland legal citations, look at the handy guide:

 Recognizing and Reading [Maryland] Legal Citations, 2.2/3 Perspectives: Teaching Legal Research and Writing 70 (Winter/Spring 1994)

-For the best collection of comprehensive online Maryland primary law sources (Code, cases, and regulations), see the Maryland State Law Library's Gateway to Maryland Law.
-Resources are separately enumerated below.
+For the best collection of reliable online Maryland primary law sources (Code, cases, and regulations), see the Maryland State Law Library's Gateway to Maryland Law.
+Resources are also separately enumerated below.

 The current Maryland state constitution is available in print in the Constitutions volume of the Maryland Code.

-The text of the Maryland state constitution is available from the Maryland State Archives; and also with the full text of the current Maryland Code and Rules on the Gateway to Maryland Law.
+The text of the Maryland state constitution is available from the Maryland State Archives; with the full text of the current Maryland Code and Rules on the Gateway to Maryland Law; and as a downloadable pdf, on the General Assembly's Legislative Services website.
 Use the link to the current Code and Rules to locate the Constitutions volume.

 The Maryland General Assembly passes bills during annual sessions which run from January to April each year.
 When passed, bills are called “session laws” or “chapter laws”.
 Once passed, the legislative language is added to (or amends) the Maryland Code, which is the text of all Maryland laws currently in effect organized (“codified”) by topic.
 The Maryland Department of Legislative Services publishes helpful legislative research resources, including: